skt-t1-byungi/promise/packages/p-retry/README.md

 ```

 ### promise.isCanceled
-Returns whether or not promise is canceled.
+Returns whether the promise is canceled.

 ### promise.pipe(onFulfilled, onRejected)
 Similar to `then` but can propagate `cancel` to the upper promise.